frankwxu/Ubalt/README.md

 The lab manual are developed by Dr. Frank Xu wxu@ubalt.edu.
 Email me if you have any questions or concerns.

 ## The lab materials are free for educational purposes.
-Just simply email me your name and institutions.
+I will be really appreciated if you can email me your name and institution.
+It will motivate me to update the materials.

 Let me know if you have lab materials to share.